jacarval/KaraokeTube/README.md

-#Currently working on a new version of this
+#Currently working on a new and improved version of this
 https://github.com/jacarval/karaoketube2

 KaraokeTube